savvystrider/savvystrider.github.io/docs/http-vocabulary.md

 A computer used by a user to connect to a network and make requests to servers.

 ### CRUD
+The four basic operations of persistent storage, in computer programming.

+These operations map to the four main HTTP methods: create/`POST`, read/`GET`, update/`PUT`, and DELETE/`DELETE`.

 ### HTTP
 The underlying network protocol that enables transfer of hypermedia documents on the Web, typically between a browser and a server so that humans can read them.

 ### HTTP header
+Allows clients and servers to pass additional information to each other with HTTP requests and HTTP responses.

 ### HTTP messages
+How data is exchanged between a client and a server.

+There are two types of HTTP messages: HTTP *requests*, sent by a client to a server, and HTTP *responses*, sent from the server to the client.

 ### HTTP methods / verbs
 Options given to a client for requesting or manipulating resources.